Image credits: Borneo Dream

 Pygmy elephants, monkeys, gibbons and snakes are all possible sightings in the rainforest before guests visit the Gomantong Caves, home to a plethora of bats, birds and some intriguing creepy crawlies!Read more

-In Costa Rica the rainforest canals around Tortuguero offer the chance to explore waterways and witness caiman, tropical birds, a range of monkeys and some beautiful reptiles.
-The beaches here are also nesting sites for sea turtles and at certain times of year guests can enjoy a turtle watching trip.
+In Costa Rica, the rainforest canals around Tortuguero offer the chance to explore waterways and witness caiman, tropical birds, a range of monkeys and some beautiful reptiles.
+The beaches here are also nesting sites for sea turtles and at certain times of the year, guests can enjoy a turtle watching trip.

 South Africa is home to a huge amount of wildlife that thrives in its unique and varying landscapes.
 You will have the chance to embark on thrilling game drives and bush walks through stunning reserves in search of the ‘big five’ and other astonishing wildlife, whilst also visiting the Cheetah care centre, Simon’s Town penguin beaches, and a bird and reptile park.

-The Galapagos Islands are one of the most unique natural wildlife sanctuaries in the world and we make sure that you get to see the best of what these islands can offer in an active and responsible way.
+The Galapagos Islands are a unique natural wildlife sanctuary and we make sure that you get to see the best of what these islands can offer in an active and responsible way.
 You shall sea kayak and snorkel close to marine iguanas and sea lions and walk with the giant tortoises.